wr-ssl/M2GL025-Creative-Board-Notes/README.md

 ### FPGA

 In order to program the FPGA, you need to use Microsemi's Libero tool to synthesize a design and generate the FPGA programming files.
 Once you've generated the programming files in Libero you use the FlashPro application to flash them into the target board's FPGA.
+The FlashPro application comes with Libero.

 ### RISC-V CPU